 For many enterprises, SaaS Conversational AI apps are inexpensive to get started but they get very expensive at scale.

 Voicegain’s Edge Offering

 Most importantly Voicegain offers a training toolkit and pipeline for customers to build and train custom acoustic models that power these Voice AI apps.
-This makes the accuracy of these apps much higher than what enterprises get by licensing multi-tenant SaaS apps.

 Have a question?
 Or just want to talk?